Our staff & contributors

 President

-and has helped shape government decisions at the municipal, provincial and federal level.
+Colin Craig has worked in the field of public policy for two decades and has helped shape government decisions at the municipal, provincial and federal level.

 In 2018, he was hired as President of SecondStreet.org and played an instrumental role in launching the organization.
-Colin oversees the organization’s groundbreaking research and storytelling activities, including the organization’s groundbreaking research into the sad reality that Canadians sometimes die while languishing on government health care waiting lists.
-He is the host of SecondStreet.org’s new television show – On Second Street – which can be viewed on The News Forum.
+Colin oversees the organization’s groundbreaking research and storytelling activities, and is the host of their television show – On Second Street (you can find it on The News Forum channel).

 Colin has an MBA and a degree in economics from the University of Manitoba.
 He was awarded the Queen Elizabeth II’s Platinum Jubilee medal in 2022 by the Premier of Alberta.
-Colin is the author of “The Government Wears Prada” and contributed several chapters to the eBook Life After COVID.
+Colin is the author of “The Government Wears Prada” and contributed several chapters to the eBook Life After COVID

 Email: colin@secondstreet.org